algo74/MLCourse/HW3/README.md

 ## [Problem 3](HW3_Problem3.ipynb)

 Unfortunately, `K.gradients` did not work with the original model.
 I had to rebuild the model and then set its weights from the old model (otherwise I would have to redo Problems 1 & 2).
+I also had to remove the sigmoid activation for the last neuron.

 I visualized one properly classified dog, one properly classified cat, one cat misclassified as dog, and one dog misclassified as cat.